Lucasvitorre/Lucasvitorre/README.md

 # Hi, i'm Lucas Oliveira! 👐🏻

-## I'm an IT Support Analyst with a focus on process automation using Python.
+## I'm an IT Support Analyst with a focus on process automation using Python and PowerAutomate.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/lucasvitorre/)